Inside was a feature article on this insane film that captured my imagination.

 failings and even poked fun at some of the more embarrassing bits of dialogue.
 It

-pointed out that the plotting was clunky and made it very clear just how inept
+pointed out that the plotting was clunky and made it clear just how inept

 it was.
-In fact, it was made sure to detail the bizarre ways in which nearly
+In fact, it made sure to detail the bizarre ways in which nearly

 everything in the damn thing makes no sense.
 Reading